-An audit was conducted on the Marine Environmental Sciences Consortium, Dauphin Island, Alabama, for the period October 1, 2019 through September 30, 2020.
-Under the authority of the Code of Alabama 1975, Section 41-5A-19, I hereby swear to and submit this report to you on the results of the audit.
+An audit was conducted on the Marine Environmental Sciences Consortium, Dauphin Island, Alabama, for the period October 1, 2020 through September 30, 2021, by Examiners Phillipe Walker and Ashley Taylor.
+I, Phillipe Walker, served as Examiner-in-Charge on the engagement, and under the authority of the Code of Alabama 1975, Section 41-5A-19, I hereby swear to and submit this report to you on the results of the audit.